Basic Elements of the Rainwater Harvesting System Filtering

 Multiple rainwater tanks.
 Source: Blue Barrel Systems (USA)

 ⦁ It’s a good engineering approach to add about 10% to 20% capacity to the calculated size of the tank as a safety “buffer”.
-It won’t heart but can be priceless in difficult times!
-Note that average seasonal precipitations are statistical events; real-life often twists statistics.
+It won’t hurt but can be priceless in difficult times!
+Note that average seasonal precipitations are statistical events; real life often twists statistics.

-The selection criteria usually take into account the initial cost as well as potential health-hazards when the drinking-quality water is needed.
+The selection criteria usually take into account the initial cost as well as potential health hazards when drinking-quality water is needed.
 No without merits are also practical aspects like easiness or complexity of installation (DIY appreciated), cost of transport, lifespan, maintenance process, etc. Some will also look at their Eco-friendliness and potential for future recycling.

 Rainwater barrel – simple and inexpensive system to harvest rainwater for gardening.
 Source: WaterCache

-To provide some degrees of protection, the polyethylene used for outdoor application needs UV stabilizers (inhibitors) preventing its degradation (braking-down).
+To provide some degree of protection, the polyethylene used for outdoor applications needs UV stabilizers (inhibitors) to prevent its degradation (braking-down).
 BPA is another potentially harmful ingredient; it´s used as a plastic softener adding much-needed flexibility to poly-structures.
 Unfortunately in the long term, due to potential off-gassing and leaching of these extra components, poly-tanks may become harmful!

 ⦁ Poly-Tanks are a great low-cost solution for the storage of utility/irrigation quality rainwater.
 They are lightweight, easy to, install, relatively robust, and available in capacities from typical 60 gallons barrels up to about ten thousand gallons tanks.

-⦁ Poly-tanks for storage of potable rainwater must be made from BPA-free, food-grade plastic.
+⦁ Poly tanks for storage of potable rainwater must be made from BPA-free, food-grade plastic.
 Keep in mind however that due to harsh weather conditions, meeting these initial requirements may not guarantee their safety over a long period of time.
 Once again – it’s expected that rainwater tanks despite their continuous exposure to weather elements should last for about 20-to-25 years.
-Note that mentioned earlier food-grade poly packages used by the food industry are mostly manufactured for one-time use in the controlled environment.
-That’s why the use of poly-tanks for the storage of potable water is rather questionable.
+Note that mentioned earlier food-grade poly packages used by the food industry are mostly manufactured for one-time use in a controlled environment.
+That’s why the use of poly tanks for the storage of potable water is rather questionable.
 Nevertheless – if you decide to go for it, make sure to have all relevant information available from the manufacturer on the paper!

-⦁ Poly-tanks barrels (including big ones) are “rotationally-molded” so by definition, they are seamless.
+⦁ Poly-tank barrels (including big ones) are “rotationally molded” so by definition, they are seamless.
 The main advantage: they do not leak (unless mechanically damaged).

 ⦁ Plastic (especially with the addition of “softeners”) has some flexibility.
 That’s why small barrels do not need any special foundations while big ones can be placed on a sand bed or typical pavement.

-⦁ While available in a range of colors to suit individual preferences, most rainwater tanks designed for potable water are made from dark-green or black color effectively inhibiting the penetration by sunlight.
+⦁ While available in a range of colors to suit individual preferences, most rainwater tanks designed for potable water are made from dark green or black color effectively inhibiting penetration by sunlight.

 5,000 liters (about 1,320 gallons) Poly-tank.
 Source: Tank Shop (Australia)